Qmay654/pitchguess/README.md

-Uses modlues "pysinewave (needed to pip install before using)", "time", and "random"
+Uses modules "pysinewave (needed to pip install before using)", "time", and "random"

 Enter "stop" whenever you would like to stop playing